B. Scott Crawford

 Executive Director of Roanoke Regional Initiatives, Virginia Tech

 Prior to her work in higher education, Dr. Hanlin was a secondary school teacher and principal, and business owner.
-She holds doctorate and master’s degrees in education from The George Washington University, a BA in biology and safety from Marshall University, and is a certified Myers-Briggs Type Indicator Practitioner.
+She holds doctorate and master's degrees in education from The George Washington University, a Bachelor's in biology and safety from Marshall University, and is a certified Myers-Briggs Type Indicator Practitioner.

 Lesa is also the Founder and Executive Director of Gowns for Hounds, a nonprofit whose mission is to sell gently loved, donated gowns to raise money for mini grants for companion pet owners in need.